web3-master/web3-master/README.md

 # About me, Web3-Master
-An independent blockchain security researcher currently active in audit contests on platforms such as Code4rena, Sherlock, and Immunefi.
+An independent blockchain security researcher currently active in audit contests on platforms such as Code4rena, Sherlock, CodeHawks and Immunefi.

 ## Major Highlights 🏆
 - [🥉3rd placing in Sherlock contest for Usual](https://x.com/sherlockdefi/status/1862497488915013878)